 Lavender fields are to France what cherry blossoms are to Japan – and they have become even more important in the age of social media.
 I think we have all seen photos of influencers like myself hanging out in lavender fields, often from behind and wearing a hat!

-There are several lavender farms in Provence which offer tours during the peak season.
+Several lavender farms in Provence offer tours during the peak season.
 Some of the best places to visit are the Valensole Plateau, Salut, Notre-Dame de Semanque and Drome.

 16. Le Louvre